MegumiKat/MySystemStats/README.md

 **Potential Technical Difficulties:**
-If there are too many information output in terminal, the formatting for the graphics may not be as desired.
+- If there are too many information output in terminal, the formatting for the graphics may not be as desired.
 If this occurs, kindly using the terminal command `clear` and rerun the program.

+- Part II need us to calculate the CPU usage concurrently.
+So, in this part, the program need to use the `pipe` and `fork` to creat the child process for each part, such as `memory`, `cpu` and `user`.
+Thus, that is why there is a `stat_func_child[3]`.

+- By using the `pipe` to change the program, it need to pipe the value between each so it leads to change many original function with the Part I. In Part I, I have use many stat_function dirctly print the information.
+However, in Part II, i change the orginal fucntion and revise them to revise the string Array to store the message.
+In the simple words, i separate the `print part` and `handle information part`.

+- In this assignment, it has a requirment about the "We will compare the total runtime of your program using the time command, and it should not exceed for more than 1% the one given by `tdelay` * `samples`".
+This is very difficult to do.
+The biggest part I change is the code in the `printSystemStats` last part to print the each information, i have tried the origin part in Part I but it cost approximately one more times(like 10 sample 1 tdelay using the 20s).

+- Another part is when i calculate the cpu usage. i read each stats by `stroken` which is as same as Part I but is cost more time like 0.3s or 0.4s and sometimes cause segment fault.
+I still don't know the reason.